alexpwls/travel-app/README.md

 ## Description:

 Final project from the Udacity Front-end developer nanodegree.
-Develop a project a travel app.
+Develop a travel app.

 ## How to install?